types of water lilies

 Afterglow Water Lily

 One of the prettiest water lilies, they have orange petals, which is something unusual.
 Sometimes the flowers can be seen as pink, and they are usually very fragrant.
-This type of water lily can reach up to 8-feet wide.
+This type of lily can reach up to 8-feet wide.

 Arc en Ciel Water Lily